LinetTheFox/departments-and-employees/README.md

-This is a project I was asked to do after the failed job interview in summer but after several system reinstallings it was successfully lost :<
+This is a project I was asked to do after the job interview in summer 2019 but after several system reinstallings it was successfully lost :<

 So now I decided to restart it over (and bloody push it to git this time) just for practise, after all I can't say I worked in Java EE a lot (without